jdunkerley/jdunkerley/AWS Developer.md

     - Streams
         - Data stored in Shards
         - 24hr to 7 day retention
-        - NUmber of Shards controls capacity of streams
+        - Number of Shards controls capacity of streams
         - Consumers read and send on
+        - Can only control order within a shard using `sequenceNumberForOrdering` parameter
     - Firehose
         - No need to worry about shards or streams
         - Completely automated
-        - Can use Lambda to analyse
+        - Can use Lambda to analyse / transform
         - Sends data to S3
-        - No automatic retention - either straight to Lambda, S3, Elasticsearch
+        - No automatic retention - either straight to Lambda, S3, Elasticsearch (+Splunk)
         - If to Redshift via S3
     - Analytics
         - SQL queries as it exists in Firehose or Streams